kasnerz/npfl140/05_task_generation/README.md

 Generate a **5-day forecast** based on a JSON file retrieved from the [**forecast API**](https://openweathermap.org/forecast5).
 You can find the files in `data/forecast`.

-Note that by default, the data may be too long for the model.

 **Questions**:

 - Which qualities would you expect the weather forecast to have (i.e., how should the generated text  be evaluated)?